 1988 Merry Monarch Miss Aloha Hula

 After relocating to Las Vegas with her husband Gary, she started Halau Hula O Kaleimomi.
 She returned to Hawaii with her halau as their Kumu, where they competed in this annual traditional Hawaiian dance competition.
+The hula school traveled to Hilo, Hawaii to participate at the prestigious Merrie Monarch Festival in April 2010, 2011 and 2012.
 A video of the halua led by Kumu Sheldeen can be seen by clicking on the "Find Out More" button.

 Julie was born in Frankfort Germany and was raised in a Foreign Service family, living overseas for much of her growing up.
 After graduating from college she relocated to the Washington, DC area, and performed with local Polynesian entertainment groups.
 One of her gifts and talents she acquired along the way, is designing beautiful patterns which are applied to various materials to make performance attire for hula dancers.
 She is currently a member of the Ke Aliʻi Makaʻainana Hawaiian Civic Club, an artisan, and a published author.
 Julie is also the cultural advisor for Halau Nohona Hawai'i, and its Outreach Coordinator.